-- a.
-The Hearing Officer shall be designated by the superintendent. - b.
-Duties of Hearing Officer - (1) Schedule the hearing at a specified date, time, and place; authorized to postpone the date and time or change the place for good cause. - (2) Answer any questions that the student, his/her parents, or representative may have about the nature and conduct of the hearing. - (3) Retain full charge of the hearing: direct its proceedings and control the conduct of all persons present, subject to the general directions of this procedural code.
-He/she may limit questioning or testimony that is unproductively lengthy or irrelevant. - (4) Make a record of any information orally presented at the hearing.
-In any case in which the student or parents so request, a copy of the record shall be made for them. - (5) Write findings of fact and recommendations for action. - (6) Transmit the written findings and recommendations to the superintendent for review and action as soon as possible after the hearing. - c.
-The hearing may be attended by the Hearing Officer, the superintendent of schools, the principal or principal's designee of the school involved, the student, the parents, and the student's representative.
+- 4. The Initial Hearing - i.
+The Hearing Officer shall be designated by the superintendent.

+- ii.
+Duties of Hearing Officer - i.
+Schedule the hearing at a specified date, time, and place; authorized to postpone the date and time or change the place for good cause. - ii.
+Answer any questions that the student, his/her parents, or representative may have about the nature and conduct of the hearing. - iii.
+Retain full charge of the hearing: direct its proceedings and control the conduct of all persons present, subject to the general directions of this procedural code.
+He/she may limit questioning or testimony that is unproductively lengthy or irrelevant. - iv.
+Make a record of any information orally presented at the hearing.
+In any case in which the student or parents so request, a copy of the record shall be made for them. - v.
+Write findings of fact and recommendations for action. - vi.
+Transmit the written findings and recommendations to the superintendent for review and action as soon as possible after the hearing. - c.
+The hearing may be attended by the Hearing Officer, the superintendent or designee, the principal or designee of the school involved the student, the parents, and the student's representative.
 Witnesses may be sequestered.
-If students are alleged to have acted in concert and the facts are basically the same, group hearings may be held at the discretion of the Hearing Officer.
+If students are alleged to have acted in concert and the facts are basically the same, group hearings may be held at the discretion of the Hearing Officer. - d.

-- d.
 The student may testify or may remain silent without penalty.
-The principal or his/her designee shall present all notices, statements and other information relating to the misconduct and the penalty invoked. - e.
+The principal or his/her designee shall present all notices, statements and other information relating to the misconduct and the penalty recommended. - e.
 The hearing shall consist of a review of the statements and records presented by the principal or his/her designee and by or on behalf of the student.
 If the principal, the student, or the Hearing Officer requests that any witnesses appear in person and answer questions, due process requires either that they appear or that their absence be considered by the Hearing Officer in determining the weight to be given to such evidence. - f.
 The student may be represented by an attorney if he/she chooses.
-The attorney may present the student's views and question witnesses, and otherwise advise the student or the parents.
+The attorney may present the student's position and question witnesses, and otherwise advise the student or the parents.
 An attorney acts in lieu of the parents.
-The Hearing Officer and the principal must be advised of the decision to have an attorney at least 48 hours before the time set for the hearing so that the School Attorney may be in attendance as well. - g.
-Parents may be represented by an adult of their choosing in lieu of an attorney. - h.
+The Hearing Officer and the principal must be advised of the decision to have an attorney present at least 48 hours before the time set for the hearing so that the School Attorney may be in attendance as well. - g.
+The student or parents may be accompanied by a representative or advocate of their choosing in lieu of an attorney. - h.
 At the discretion of the superintendent, the Board of Education may provide the principal with an attorney. - i.
 The Hearing Officer may limit nonproductive questioning or procedures. - j.
 Based upon the information presented at the hearing, the Hearing Officer shall privately determine whether a preponderance of the evidence has shown that the student engaged in the alleged misconduct.
 (If the recommended action is expulsion, there must be clear and convincing evidence that the student engaged in the alleged misconduct.)
 If the Hearing Officer concludes that misconduct occurred, he/she shall provide a recommendation to the Superintendent of Pitt County Schools concerning what action, if any, should be taken with respect to the student.
-The recommended action may not be more severe than that invoked by the principal. - k.
-The Superintendent will determine what discipline will be imposed.
-The Superintendent may accept, reject or modify the recommendation of the hearing officer. - 1.
-The Superintendent will notify the parents or guardian in writing of his/her decision and the basis for the decision.
-Once a hearing has been conducted and the Superintendent has sent his/her written decision, a long-term suspension may be appealed to the Board of Education.
+The recommended action may not be more severe than that recommended by the principal.